PabstLab/SAS_MoCa/README.md

     * **low and high hard-boundaries** <br> Set the lower and higher boundaries accessible to the adjustable parameters.
 The _Null_ option is only valid if the prior information is not _Null_, as the lower and higher boundaries are automatically set to $\pm5\times\sigma_{prioir}$.

 > [!NOTE]
-> To simplify the creation of the fisrt input file, the repository contains a template file *Template_parameter-file.yml*.
+> To simplify the the initial use of _SAS_MoCa_ see the _examples_ folder for working examples and templates.

 ### Run the fitting routine